anusha-awan/pearls-aqi-predictor/PROJECT_REPORT.md

 A separate Flask/FastAPI backend was not implemented in the final version.

 Streamlit currently works as the application and presentation layer.
-It loads the trained model, processes the latest air-quality data, generates the 72-hour forecast and displays the results.
+It loads the trained model, processes the latest air-quality data, generates the 72-hour forecast, and displays the results.

 ### TensorFlow